salesforce/lwc-rfcs/text/0000-mixed-shadow-mode.md

 Applications that rely on instrumentation libraries that don't yet support Shadow DOM are currently able to obtain references to descriptors like `addEventListener()` before they are patched and use them to override `@lwc/synthetic-shadow` polyfills where needed.
-Such workarounds would not work for events originating from components that prefer native Shadow DOM.
+Such workarounds would not work for events originating from components operating in native shadow mode.

 ### Styling